tade0726/lyrebird-mini-tech/README.md

   - Implementation: `/frontend/streamlit_app.py`

-## How to setup with docker-compose(recommended, it also inject the mock data)
+## How to setup with docker-compose(Recommended)

+The mock data will be also injected when you start the services with docker-compose.

 After configuration on .env with necessary environment variables, you can start the services with docker-compose.